 In the Webmaster statement, Google says “Penguin is now real-time.”
 In the past, Penguin used to be an update that would occur in waves which meant if a site was penalized by this signal, it would have to wait until the next wave of updates for the penalty to be removed (if it was fixed).
 Real-time means this data is refreshed the instant the website is re-crawled by GoogleBot.
 The statement also said that Penguin is “more granular” now focusing pages and their ranking rather than an entire site.
 This does not mean entire sites will not get hit by Penguin but it looks as if Google is focusing their efforts to be more specific with what this signal effects.

-This update should be great for SEOs and legitimate businesses.
-If your site was hit by Penguin then an SEO Expert can make the necessary changes to remove the penalty and restore rankings fairly quickly.
+This update should benefit those that use industry standard best SEO practices and legitimate businesses who regularly update their website.
+If your site was hit by Penguin then a professional SEO company like http://alexfurfaro.com can make the necessary changes to remove the penalty and restore rankings fairly quickly.
 This also may allow SEO’s to be a little more aggressive knowing this penalty specifically can be removed instantly.
 Overall Google rankings have been moving much slower in the last six months so this definitely looks like a positive update for SEO.

 Be sure to follow us on Facebook for all your SEO and digital marketing needs!